ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

     ```
 ## Function Invocation

-* Always try to keep function invocation in a single line.
+* Always try to place function invocation on a single line.
 * No spaces between function name and the opening parentheses `(`,
   opening parentheses and first argument and last parentheses and the last parentheses.
-* No space between argument and the trailing comma `,`
+* There shouldn't be any spaces between argument and the trailing comma `,`

   ```ballerina
   setAgeForEmployee(employeeName, employeeID);